glecaros/chat-protocol-semantic-kernel/docs/configure-https.md

 ```bash
 certutil -addStore "root" <path-to-crt-file>
 ```
+> [!NOTE]
->:information_source: Note: If you need to remove the certificate at any point, you can use certmgr.exe.
+> If you need to remove the certificate at any point, you can use certmgr.exe.
 Open it, navigate to Trusted Root Certification Authorities > Certificates, find your certificate, and delete it.

 #### MacOS